ucfopen/Materia-Docs/_developers/lti-integrations.md

 ### Instructor Role

-Instructors are able to create widgets and link to them from a given resource in the LMS. (resource in this case refers to an assignment or content module).
+Instructors are able to create widgets and link to them from a given resource in the LMS.
+"Resource" in this case refers to an assignment or content module.

 > This role is used when Materia receives one of these LTI roles: `Administrator`, `Instructor` or `ContentDeveloper`.

 ### Student Role

-A students' role is so streamlined that they will probably not realize they are using an external application.
+A student's role is so streamlined that they will probably not realize they are using an external application.
 The LTI consumer will send along the user's information and resource id, which are used to log them in and locate the desired widget.
 Typically the student will just see the working widget embedded in the page.

 > This role is used when Materia receives one of these LTI roles: `Learner` or `Student`.